The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 Located in the Judaean Mountains between the Mediterranean and the Dead Sea, Jerusalem is one of the oldest cities in the world and is considered holy land to 3 major religions — Judaism, Christianity, and Islam.

-You can almost feel the energy of this special city thanks to the 1-day virtual tour put together by Samsung.
-Immerse yourself in the 360-degree footage here.
+You can almost feel the energy of this special city when you immerse yourself in the 360-degree footage of this virtual tour of Jerusalem.

 Kruger National Park in South Africa is one of the largest game reserves on the African continent with an area of 7,523 square miles.

-Home to the “Big Five,” safari-goers will be excited to see lions, elephants, rhinoceroses, leopards, buffaloes, and dozens of other wild animals on their excursion.
+Home to the “Big Five,” safari-goers will be excited to see lions, elephants, rhinoceroses, leopards, buffaloes, and dozens of other wild animals.

 If you’re interested in checking out a safari, be sure to tune in to the WildEarth YouTube channel daily for sunrise and sunset tours.

-If you don’t plan on visiting Pisa any time soon, you can take this 360-degree VR video tour from inside the tower or take a virtual tour of the grounds here.
+If you don’t plan on visiting Pisa any time soon, you can take this 360-degree VR video tour from inside the tower or take a virtual tour of the grounds.

 Famous for being rung to mark the reading of the United States Declaration of Independence, the Liberty Bell is an iconic symbol of American independence.